bentonatura/homepage/_pages/tools.md

 ## Cool things

-Here I am going to write about software tools that for convenience of a PhD student (especially in the sciences.)
+Here I am going to write about software tools for convenience of a PhD student (especially in the sciences.)